2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 S DCAM799,413unknownunknown

-The 2018 Sacagawea Dollar mintage data reveal a deliberately limited production strategy focused primarily on the collector market rather than general circulation.
-Both the Philadelphia and Denver Mints produced identical quantities of 1,400,000 pieces each, reflecting the Federal Reserve’s minimal demand for dollar coins during this period.
+The 2018 Sacagawea Dollar mintage data reveals a deliberately limited production strategy focused primarily on the collector market rather than general circulation.
+Both the Philadelphia and Denver Mints produced identical quantities of 1,400,000 pieces each, reflecting the Federal Reserve’s minimal demand for dollar coins during this period — a status officially described as NIFC (Not Intended for Circulation).

-The “unknown” survival rate designation carries important implications for collectors and investors.
-Unlike historical issues where circulation wear and melting reduced populations, most 2018 Sacagawea Dollars never entered active commerce and remain preserved in mint-sealed rolls, bags, or numismatic products.
+The “unknown” survival rate designation carries important implications for collectors.
+Unlike historical issues where circulation wear and melting reduced populations, most 2018 Sacagawea Dollars never entered active commerce and remain preserved in mint-sealed rolls, bags, or numismatic products — making their true survival rate essentially equivalent to their mintage.

 Also Read: Top 100 Rarest Silver Dollar Coins Worth Money (Most Expensive)